garystafford/spring-music-docker/README.md

   }
 ```

-The two Tomcat instances will be configured on NGINX, in a load-balancing pool, using the default round-robin load-balancing algorithm.
-This is configured thought NGINX's `default.conf` file's `upstream` configuration section:
+The two Tomcat instances will be configured on NGINX, in a load-balancing pool, using NGINX's default round-robin load-balancing algorithm.
+This is configured through NGINX's `default.conf` file's `upstream` configuration section:
 ```bash
 upstream backend {
   server app01:8080;